-Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when running normally.
-When you notice a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Heating and cooling equipment shouldn’t smell when working normally.
+When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

-Farris Heating & Air can provide the prompt, effective mini-split repair in Bartlesville you deserve.
+Farris Heating & Air can provide the prompt, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you might encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they could mean.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is usually required.
 Spores could flow through the entire home if components like the air handler are affected.